TOVTC/csharp-entity-practice/README.md

 ```
 dotnet ef database update --project ProjectName
 ```
-*   If these commands don't work, check the notes from the original C# entity practice database to make sure everything is properly isntalled or you might need to manually create a database in Microsoft SQL server first
+*   If these commands don't work, check the notes from the original C# entity practice database to make sure everything is properly installed or you might need to manually create a database in Microsoft SQL server first
 *   Then, you should be able to run your queries in Insomnia or Swagger